kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 You should run away.

-In Filipino, we have a term for that situation during phone coaching, and almost everybody recognizes what I mean when they hear the words.

-It's called "nagbubuhat ng sariling bangko."
+In Filipino, we have a term for that situation and during phone coaching, and almost everybody recognizes what I mean when I say the words "nagbubuhat ng sariling bangko."

 If you shouldn't do that during dating, you shouldn't do that during interviews.